 Fire Department - the projected population was used to estimate the increase in the number of calls for service.
 The cost of responding to each type of service call was determined.
 FTEs per capita were used to calculate certain costs not related to calls for service.
+As each subsequent annexation occurs the impact on reduced service per capita is an issue for fire department resources.
+Until fire department resources are added to accommodate per capita population growth overall call times will decline.
+It is important to tally all annexations over time to determine the reduction of response effect.

-Recreation - the acres of community parks per 1,000 residents is currently 1.7460.
+Recreation - the acres of community parks per 1,000 residents is currently 2.2488.
 The cost to maintain the current level of service was determined by the projected increase in population.